Australian Centre for Health Law Research

 Health, society and regulation

 Law has an impact on individuals and populations when they seek health care.
-We study the social, regulatory, and ethical challenges associated with the regulation of health care.
+We study the social, regulatory, and ethical challenges associated with the regulation of health care, and aim to resolve some of these challenges.

-- consent and decision making, including substitute and supported decision making
+- guardianship, including substitute and supported decision making

 - mental health law